 If you or anyone you know would like to be interviewed, please contact OGUS coordinators at firstname.lastname@example.org.

-For more information on the Otttoman Greeks in the United States project, visit its facebook page here or contact coordinator George Topalidis.
-Above photo from NYC Public Library, Ethnikos Kēryx, “Oi Ellēnes tēs Amerikēs Enischyontes to Ethnikon Komma,” October 17, 1916.
+Follow the Ottoman Greeks of the US Project on Facebook here.
+Above photo from NYC Public Library, <Ethnikos Kēryx<, “Oi Ellēnes tēs Amerikēs Enischyontes to Ethnikon Komma,” October 17, 1916.